jknauernever/river-watch-live/README.md

 3. **Add Environment Variables**
    - `GEE_SERVICE_ACCOUNT` — Paste your entire JSON as a single line (escaped `\n`)
-   - `API_KEY` — Set a private key you’ll use to restrict access
+   - `API_KEY` — Set a private key you'll use to restrict access

 4. **Deploy**